Electronic media searches at border crossings raise worry

 ———

-Numbers provided by the Border Patrol show a fivefold increase in electronic media searches in the 2016 fiscal year ending on Sept.
+Numbers provided by the Border Protection show a fivefold increase in electronic media searches in the 2016 fiscal year ending on Sept.
 30 over the previous fiscal year.

 In 2016, under the Obama administration, there were 23,877 electronic media searches.
 That comes to .0061 percent of total arrivals into the U.S. In fiscal year 2015, there were 4,764 electronic media searches.

-Note: This story has been corrected to name the agency as the U.S. Customs and Border Protection.